 To address these legal challenges, the Office of the Director of Public Prosecutions (ODPP) should constitute an internal independent forensic investigation unit, broaden, and deepen its strategic partnership with the Directorate of Criminal Investigations (DCI), the National Police Service, the National Intelligence Service, and other relevant agencies.
 This will help the ODPP to form solid cases and ensure successful prosecutions that will even win public trust for prosecutorial agencies and the judicial processes.

-The High Court, through its Judicial Review division, should review previous economic crime cases in a manner that improves the criminal procedure relating to criminal procedure to economic crimes.
-It should also establish precedents on corruption cases for advancement of common law in Kenya, especially with respect to economic crimes.
+The High Court, through its Judicial Review division, should review previous economic crime cases in a manner that improves the criminal procedure relating to the criminal procedure to economic crimes.
+It should also establish precedents on corruption cases for the advancement of common law in Kenya, especially with respect to economic crimes.
 Such precedents should be punitive enough to demotivate Kenyans from engaging in economic crimes and re-align Kenya’s moral fabric with the country’s national values entrenched under Chapter 10 of the Constitution of Kenya 2010.
 It will also make public service transparent, ethical, and accountable.

 The National Assembly or Parliament should review Kenya’s Penal Code Cap.
 63 or enact a new penal code for economic crimes.
 The National Assembly should by so doing, aggravate the degree of economic crimes so as to warrant more punitive penal codes.
 Parliament should also review the criminal procedure relative to economic crimes, so as to expedite such prosecutions and impose justifiable limitations to procedural discretion.

 The judiciary should do an integrity audit on its officials and bind them over Chapter 6 of the Constitution on leadership and integrity, and over Leadership and Integrity Act of 2012.
 Lastly, the Witness Protection Program needs to be re-evaluated to eliminate conflicts of interests from obstructing justice and to secure statutory independence of the Witness Protection Agency.
-Witnesses are crucial in criminal cases from the point of whistle blowing to trial, and thus, thus safety, uncompromised veracity and confidence, is key in the war against graft as it may be, to addressing legal challenges facing the cause.
+Witnesses are crucial in criminal cases from the point of whistleblowing to trial, and thus, thus safety, uncompromised veracity and confidence, is key in the war against graft as it may be, to address legal challenges facing the cause.